laacz/aoc-2022/readme.md

 ## Day 11

 Integers have a nasty habit of overflowing.
 After a half an hour or so sorted that out.

+## Day 12

+Graphs.
+Not a fan.
+Took some while.